TarifEzaz/React-Navigation-Examples/README.md

 }
 For this navigation state, there are two routes (which may be tabs, or cards in a stack).
 The index indicates the active route, which is "B".

+## What is a Router in React Navigation?

+A router is a collection of functions that decide how to handle actions and state changes in the navigator (similar to reducers in Redux apps).
+Normally you'd never need to interact with a router directly, unless you're writing a custom navigator.

 ## License

 [MIT License](LICENSE)